hashicorp/design-system/website/docs/layouts/app-frame/partials/code/how-to-use.md

 ## How to use this component

 The `AppFrame` is a pure layout component that can be used to build the top-level “frame“ of an application.
-The frame's child containers (“header”, “sidebar“, “footer“, etc.) are agnostic of the content, and don‘t have intrinsic sizes (apart from the ones that are required to make it work as top-level application frame).
+The frame’s child containers (“header”, “sidebar“, “main”, “footer“) are agnostic of the content, and don’t have intrinsic sizes (apart from the ones that are required to make it work as top-level application frame).

 ### Basic use